open-data/deplane/README.md

 depress
 =======

-Generate a Data Element Profile docx file based on ckanext-recombinant definition.
-A Data Element Profile docx file is easier for users to understand, share and edit than the ckanext-recombinant JSON/YAML files that it represents.
+Generate a Data Element Profile docx file based on a ckanext-recombinant schema.
+A Data Element Profile docx file is easier for users to understand, share and edit than the ckanext-recombinant JSON/YAML schema and choice files that it represents.

 Usage
 -----